Crewe: Culture

+In literature

+A limerick referencing Crewe appears in Roald Dahl's novel, Matilda (1988), when Matilda reads aloud from a collection of humorous verse:

+The limerick predates Matilda and appears without attribution in several earlier publications, including The Swiss Monthly (April 1924), The Outlook (February 1925), and The Comic Muse: An Anthology of Humorous Verse, compiled by J. C. Squire (1925).

 Media

+Local news and television programmes are provided by BBC North West and ITV Granada.

+The daily Sentinel and the weekly Crewe Chronicle newspapers, both Reach plc-owned, cover the town.
+Reach's CheshireLive is the digital news channel of the Crewe Chronicle and other Reach titles covering news across Cheshire, and has a section dedicated to Crewe news.

-The weekly Crewe Chronicle, the Crewe and Nantwich Guardian and the daily Sentinel newspapers all cover the town.
-The local radio station is The Cat broadcasting on 107.9FM from the Cheshire College South and West building covering the town along with Nantwich and other local settlements.
-Other radio stations that cover the area include Silk 106.9 from Macclesfield, Signal 1 and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent and BBC Radio Stoke.
-Nantwich-based online-only station RedShift Radio also cover the area.
+The local radio station is The Cat Community Radio, broadcasting on 107.9FM from the Cheshire College South and West building covering the town along with Nantwich and other local settlements.
+Other radio stations that cover the area include BBC Radio Stoke, Hits Radio Staffordshire and Cheshire and Greatest Hits Radio Staffordshire & Cheshire (formerly Signal 1 and Signal 2 respectively) and Silk Radio from Macclesfield.

-Sonnet Radio is a Crewe based online-only station ran by volunteers.
-It covers Crewe and surrounding areas broadcasting 24 hours a day, 7 days a week.

-The Crewe News is a hyperlocal blog publishing local news, business, events and sports news.

-Cheshire Live, an online news source that covers news across Cheshire, also has a section dedicated to Crewe news.

 Education

 Cheshire has adopted the comprehensive school model of secondary education, so all of the schools under its control cater for pupils of all levels of ability.
 Until the late 1970s Crewe had two grammar schools, Crewe Grammar School for Boys, now Ruskin High School and Crewe Grammar School for Girls, now the Oaks Academy (formerly Kings Grove School).
 The town's two other secondary schools are Sir William Stanier School, a specialist technology and arts academy, and St. Thomas More Catholic High School, specialising in mathematics and computing and modern foreign languages.

-Although there are eight schools for those aged 11–16 in Crewe and its surrounding area, South Cheshire College is one of only two local providers of education for pupils aged 16 and over, and the only one in Crewe.
+Although there are eight schools for those aged 11–16 in Crewe and its surrounding area, Cheshire College South & West is one of only two local providers of education for pupils aged 16 and over, and the only one in Crewe.
 The college also provides educational programmes for adults, leading to qualifications such as Higher National Diplomas (HNDs) or foundation degrees.
-In the 2006–07 academic year 2,532 students aged 16–18 were enrolled, along with 3,721 adults.
+In the 2006–07 academic year, 2,532 students aged 16–18 were enrolled, along with 3,721 adults.

 Manchester Metropolitan University's (MMU) Cheshire Faculty is based in Crewe, in a part of town which has been rebranded as the University Quadrant.
 The campus offers undergraduate and postgraduate courses in five areas: business and management, contemporary arts, exercise and sport science, interdisciplinary studies, education and teacher training.
 The campus underwent a £70 million investment in its facilities and buildings in 2015.
 The campus was used as a pre-games training camp for the London 2012 Olympic Games.

 Since 2016, there has been a University Technical College for 14-19 year olds interested in automotive or railway engineering.
-Though rated Good by Ofsted, the Crewe Engineering and Design UTC fails to attract students.